Last update May 21, 2025

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Lindane is a chlorinated insecticide used as an ectoparasiticide and ovicide in the treatment of scabies, Pediculosis humanis capitis (lice) and Phthirus pubis (crab lice).
+Lindane is a chlorinated insecticide that has been used as an ectoparasiticide and ovicide in the treatment of scabies, Pediculosis humanis capitis (lice) and Phthirus pubis (crab lice).
 Dermatological topical application.

 It is very fat soluble, is very well absorbed through the skin and is commonly found in food and breast milk.